ArrowSlashArrow/tasm-lang/README.md

 Here lies the documentation for all of the tasm instructions.

 # Guide
-.tasm is an assembly-like language that is made to simplify the process of working with Geometry Dash's mathematical operators.
+TASM (Trigger Assembly) is an assembly-like language that is made to simplify the process of working with Geometry Dash's mathematical operators.
+It is designed to take advantage of the new item edit and compare triggers that were added in 2.2.
+This toolkit features a documentation, a debugger, and a serialised to convert instructions to triggers that you can use in a level.

 Features:
- - Asynchronous
+* Asynchronous
- - Turing-complete
+* Turing-complete
- - Fast resulting triggers
+* Fast resulting triggers
+* Has a memory system

 To create a program, first make a `.tasm` file.
 In the new file, create two subroutines: